andyruwruw/ifsc-result-scraper/README.md

 # Just Using the API

-Keep in mind the parameters for each endpoint come form the endpoint prior.
+Keep in mind the parameters for each endpoint come from the endpoint prior.

 If you want to get a list of all competitions from a year: